top of page

 • gratitude brain dump

-Since overthinking comes from your mind being clouded with multiple streams of ruminations, breaking them down in written form could help ease the mental load of jumping from one thought to another.
+When everything is written down, whether in a list or spread out in your notes, you can get an idea of what your thoughts are juggling.
+Since overthinking comes from your mind being clouded with multiple streams of ruminations, breaking them down in written form could help ease the creative mental load of jumping from one thought to another.

 When to Do Brain Dumping

-While there is no set time when you should brain dump, we encourage doing it whenever you feel overwhelmed.
-However, if you do wish to make it a habit and better improve your mindset, we suggest choosing a time where you can spare 10 to 20 minutes of your day.
+However, if you wish to make it a habit and better improve your mindset, we suggest choosing a time where you can spare 10 to 20 minutes of your day.
+Whether it is in the morning, during lunchtime or in the evening before you hit the bed.
+To establish this routine, try to set a reminder or block your calendar.

 Variations of Brain Dump Techniques

 Brain dumping isn’t just about listing out your worries and sorting them out.
 There are other ways to brain dump according to your preference.
+Here are the different ways on how to do a brain dump:

 1. Visual or Mind Map Dump

-For example, you can list your thoughts first and then break them down into different mind maps of different topics to organise them into different sections of either priorities or however you would want to categorise them.
+A technique suitable for visually preferred individuals that can be done both with paper and digitally.
+The idea is to visually organise your thoughts with a mind map style.
+You can start with listing your thoughts first and then break them down into different mind maps of different topics to organise them into different sections of either priorities or however you want to categorise them.

 1. Gratitude Brain Dump